 There was a band of clouds in front of the mountains in the distance

-The road was blocked by a herd of cows which was difficult to get through.
-At the col de Soudet we walked a bit higher to get a nice view.
-There were a lot of sheep, just like everywhere else in the Pyrenees.
+The road was blocked by a herd of cows that was difficult to get through.
+We walked a bit higher at the col de Soudet to get a nice view.
+There were many sheep, just like everywhere else in the Pyrenees.

 On top of the Soudet